juspay/medea/TUTORIAL.md

 The ``$schema`` keyword begins the definition of a single schema.
 There must be a schema named ``$start``, which describes the validity conditions for the first value in the JSON to be validated.
-A Medea schema graph file can contain multiple schemata, separated by newlines:
+A Medea schema graph file can contain multiple schemata, separated by a single empty line:

 ```
 $schema $start